theMichaelR/DECO7180/README.md

+# Risky Business
+Risky Business is a website that allows you to track crime rates in suburbs across Brisbane.
+It works by connecting to publically available databases and providing this information via an interactive map and statistics page.
+Risky Business also provides helpful information in the form of a blog where the public is free to comment.

 # how to use git to work with this repo
 ## setup
 Check if git is installed on your computer.
 If not, install it and setup your email and username (ask chatGPT how to do this)